SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

 * !unready/!sitin - Sets the readiness of the client to unready.
 ``Usage: !unready``

-* !sitout - Sets the readiness of the client to SittingOut.
+* !sitout - Sets the readiness of the client to SittingOut.<br>
 ``Usage: !unready``

 * !bp - Sets the battlepass info of the client.